Landing Page Design Guide 2026 – How to Build High-Converting Pages

 Coding the design, setting up integrations (forms, CRM, analytics, payment), speed optimization.

-Functional testing, cross-browser and cross-device testing, analytics verification, and go-live.
+Functional testing, cross-browser and cross-device testing, analytics verification, go-live.

-After launch, collect data for 2—4 weeks, then begin A/B testing.
-A landing page is never finished — you continuously fine-tune it to maximize conversion rates.
+After launch, collect data for 2–4 weeks, then begin A/B testing.
+A landing page is never finished — you continuously fine-tune to maximize conversion.

 • Reduces Google Ads CPC through better Quality Score